-GCSE results day is 22 August in England and Wales.
+GCSE results day this year is today, 20 August, in England and Wales.

 For more details about post-result analysis for your centre, please refer to the exam board website using the links below.